 CHILD is the largest multidisciplinary, longitudinal, population-based birth cohort study in Canada and is designed to be one of the most informative studies of its kind in the world.

-MISSION STATEMENT: The core mission of the Canadian Healthy Infant Longitudinal Development (CHILD) study is to advance knowledge about the genetic and environmental determinants of atopic diseases including asthma, allergy, allergic rhinitis, and eczema through trans-disciplinary and longitudinal study, with the goal of advancing the health status and well-being of children in Canada.
+MISSION STATEMENT: The core mission of the CHILD Cohort Study is to advance knowledge about the genetic and environmental determinants of atopic diseases including asthma, allergy, allergic rhinitis, and eczema through trans-disciplinary and longitudinal study, with the goal of advancing the health status and well-being of children in Canada.

 A robust Canadian research platform to understand development of disease so it can be predicted, prevented or better treated: Launched in 2008 with funding from AllerGen NCE Inc. and the Canadian Institutes of Health Research (CIHR), the study recruited over 3,500 pregnant women, who gave birth between 2009 and 2012, in Vancouver, Edmonton, Winnipeg and Toronto, and is following their children from before birth to school age and beyond.